What is FFL license? How to get an FFL license and start selling gun in the US? hungvd October 31, 2023

 What is an FFL License?

 An FFL license, short for Federal Firearms License, is issued by the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) to individuals or entities intending to sell firearms as a business.
-It is a legal requirement to engage in the manufacturing, importing, or selling of firearms and ammunition in the United States.
+It is a legal requirement to manufacture, import, or sell firearms and ammunition in the United States.

 • Permission to Engage in Firearms Business: It grants individuals or entities the authority to engage in the business of manufacturing, importing, or selling firearms and ammunition.